1. Home

 Upgrading ClusterControl

 There are several ways to upgrade ClusterControl to the latest version.
-However, we recommend users to perform Online Upgrade where the instructions are mostly up-to-date.
+However, we recommend users to perform an Online Upgrade where the instructions are mostly up-to-date.

 Online Upgrade